University of Puget Sound is a liberal arts college named after a Pacific Ocean inlet and located in the heart of the Pacific Northwest.

 Puget Sound’s Pacific Northwest setting is also home to an astonishing variety of wilderness regions and recreational opportunities, from Tacoma’s magnificent Point Defiance Park to Pacific Ocean beaches and the magnificent Mount Rainier.
 We’re proud to be not only geographically but culturally diverse, with an exciting urban energy and an accessible community of friendly neighbors.

-Ranked in the top 10% of colleges for students who earn doctorate degrees, Puget Sound has a commitment to lifelong learning.
+Ranked in the top 5% of colleges for students who earn doctorate degrees, Puget Sound has a commitment to lifelong learning.
 Students go on to graduate programs and careers in every known field of endeavor, including medicine, law, finance, media, education, the arts, and public service.
-Students go on to work for companies like Amazon, Boeing, Coca-Cola, Microsoft, Netflix, and many others.
-They attend top graduate schools, including Harvard, Oxford, The University of Chicago, and Stanford University; they win competitive fellowships, including Rhodes, Watson, Fulbright, and National Science Foundation awards; and they volunteer with the Peace Corps and Teach For America.
+Graduates work for companies like Amazon, Boeing, Coca-Cola, Microsoft, Netflix, and many others.
+They attend top graduate schools, including Harvard, Oxford, Stanford, and the University of Chicago; they win competitive fellowships, including Rhodes, Watson, Fulbright, and National Science Foundation awards; and they volunteer with the Peace Corps and Teach For America.

 Be here now